TimFinucane/Ainur/readme.md

 ## Documentation
 [Ainur Wiki](https://github.com/TimFinucane/Ainur/wiki) gives detailed information for developers and users who would like to interact with the Ainur application.
 [Data](https://github.com/TimFinucane/Ainur/tree/master/data) contains all sample data graphs in .dot format provided by Oliver Sinnen and other sources.
-[Docs](https://github.com/TimFinucane/Ainur/tree/master/docs) folder contains all design notes, UML diagrams, images and meeting minutes that were made throughout the duration of the project
+[Docs](https://github.com/TimFinucane/Ainur/tree/master/docs) folder contains all design notes, UML diagrams, images and meeting minutes that were made throughout the duration of the project.
+Also contains a list of references on different papers and designs that helped make Ainur.

 Conversations to do with issues and features are located on the [Ainur issues page](https://github.com/TimFinucane/Ainur/issues)